 5. Be clear on your career goals and what skills you’d like to improve over the coming years of your dissertation, and identify who will be supporting the more technological aspects of your project.
 How can you use your dissertation to develop and demonstrate these skills?
 Think not just about improving existing skills or honing one ability, but about diversifying your skills.

 I successfully defended my digital humanities doctoral dissertation in Spring 2015.
-The now-available Infinite Ulysses social+digital reading platform is part of that project; come read with us!
+The Infinite Ulysses social+digital reading platform that was part of that project has been retired into an archival form: a static site with a slideshow tour of past interactive features.